 Although a sensory processing disorder is not considered a qualifying characteristic for a diagnosis of autism, I have yet to meet a person on the autism spectrum who does not have a challenge in this area.
 In interviewing adults and teenagers of different ability levels for my book, Autism Life Skills, most of them stated sensory processing challenges as the number one difficulty for them, regardless of where they were on the spectrum.

 Does this mean that if a person has a sensory processing disorder, he or she has autism?
 No, it does not.
 People may experience a sensory processing disorder, but not show any diagnostic signs of autism.

-In my latest book, 41 Things to Know About Autism (Turner March 2010), I discuss sensory processing challenges.
-Most parents and educators are familiar with how auditory and visual processing challenges can effect learning in the classroom.
-Yet, for many, sensory processing difficulties are a lot more complicated and far reaching than that.
-For example, Brian King, LCSW, a licensed clinical social worker who has Asperger's, explained that body and spatial awareness are difficult for him because the part of his brain that determines where his body is in space (propioception) does not communicate with his vision.
-This means that when he walks he has to look at the ground because otherwise he would lose his sense of balance.
+In my latest book, 41 Things to Know About Autism, I discuss sensory processing challenges.
+Most parents and educators are familiar with how auditory and visual processing challenges can affect learning in the classroom.
+Yet for many, sensory processing difficulties are a lot more complicated and far-reaching than that.
+For example, Brian King, LCSW, a licensed clinical social worker who has Asperger's, explained that body and spatial awareness are difficult for him because the part of his brain that determines where his body is in space (proprioception) does not communicate with his vision.
+This means that when he walks he has to look at the ground because otherwise, he would lose his sense of balance.

-Temple Grandin, Ph.D, (Thinking in Pictures, Animals in Translation) is an animal scientist, and successful livestock handling equipment designer.
-Temple designed and built a deep touch pressure device ‘squeeze machine' when she was a teenager as she needed the deep pressure to overcome problems of oversensitivity to touch, and helped her cope with feelings of nervousness.
+Temple Grandin, Ph.D., author of Thinking in Pictures, Animals in Translation, is an animal scientist and livestock handling equipment designer.
+Temple designed and built a deep touch pressure device "squeeze machine" when she was a teenager as she needed the deep pressure to overcome problems of oversensitivity to touch, which helped her cope with feelings of nervousness.